samaandrea10/mortgag-dashboard/USER_GUIDE.md

 ## How to Submit Feedback

 1. Complete a mortgage analysis.
-2. Open **Model Feedback**.
+2. Review the Results Dashboard.
+3. Select **Submit Verified Outcome**, or open **Model Feedback** from the home page.
-3. Review the current prediction.
+4. Review the current model prediction.
-4. Select the verified actual outcome:
+5. Select the verified actual outcome:
    - Approved
    - Denied
-5. Confirm that the outcome is verified.
+6. Confirm that the outcome is verified.
-6. Add an optional reviewer note.
+7. Add an optional reviewer note.
-7. Select **Submit Verified Feedback**.
+8. Select **Submit Verified Feedback**.

 ---